-9 ways to protect your organization from ransomware
+12 ways to protect your organization from ransomware

 Fortunately, there are steps you can take to defend against this kind of malware.
-These nine tactics can help protect your organization.
+Here are 12 tactics that can help protect your organization.

-4. Implement least privilege.
+6. Implement least privilege.
 Reduce the risk of attackers gaining access to critical systems or sensitive data by giving users only the bare minimum privileges needed to do their jobs.
 Identity and access management (IAM) controls can help you grant least privilege access based on who’s requesting it, the context of the request, and the risk of the access environment.

 - Protect endpoints from known and unknown ransomware threats with machine learning